amadeuszsz/autoware-documentation/docs/tutorials/f1tenth/concepts/lidar-trajectory.md

 Below images are depicting bolid (green square with blue arrow), lidar points (red points), reference trajectory (pink points).

-The first step is to connect all lidar points together.
-If the distance between consecutive points is larger then the thresholdand, divide the line into sections.
+The first step is to connect all the lidar points together.
+If the distance between consecutive points is larger then the threshold, divide the line into sections.
 Then reduce number of points in each section.

 ![Step 1](images/step_1.png)